BenOvermyer/benovermyer.com/content/voxdraconisksf/index.md

 You can download the work-in-progress rules here: [Vox Draconis: Kingdoms of Stone and Fire PDF](/games/vox-draconis-ksf.pdf)

 This document is updated periodically as I work on it more.
-It was last updated October 22nd, 2020.
+It was last updated April 30th, 2021.

 Once the game is in a more finished state, I intend to publish it on DriveThruRPG as a print-on-demand title.